ceph/ceph/doc/rados/configuration/keyvaluestore-config-ref.rst

 Queue
 =====

-The following settings provide limits on the size of keyvaluestore queue.
+The following settings provide limits on the size of the ``KeyValueStore`` queue.

 ``keyvaluestore queue max ops``

-:Description: Defines the maximum number of in progress operations the keyvaluestore accepts before blocking on queuing new operations.
+:Description: Defines the maximum number of  operations in progress the
+              ``KeyValueStore`` accepts before blocking on queuing new operations.

 :Type: Integer
 :Required: No. Minimal impact on performance.
 :Default: ``50``